Types of network devices to use when you build a network

 What is a media access control address?

 The media access control (MAC) address is a unique identifier assigned to every network-enabled device at the time of manufacture.
-It's sometimes referred to as the burned-in address, the Ethernet hardware address, or a physical address.
+It can be referred to as the burned-in address, the Ethernet hardware address, or a physical address.

 A screenshot showing a network device's address information as returned when running the ipconfig /all command.

 The MAC address has a standard composition of six hexadecimal numbers separated by a colon or dash.
 The first three numbers of the MAC address define the manufacturer's organizationally unique identifier (OUI), and the remaining three numbers uniquely identify the device.
-For example, if the MAC address is AA-6A-BA-2B-68-C1 then the OUI is AA-6A-BA and 2B-68-C1 is the device ID.
+For example, if the MAC address is AA-6A-BA-2B-68-C1, then the OUI is AA-6A-BA and the device ID is 2B-68-C1.

 Repeater